Eeems-Org/remarkable.guide/src/devel/language/dotnet/index.rst

 .NET
 ====

 Due to the cross platform nature of modern .NET, no porting was required to get it working on the device.
-The runtime is available as a package in toltec.
+The runtime is available as a package in :doc:`../../../guide/software/toltec/toltec`.

 .. code-block:: console